Techtonica/curriculum/javascript/event-recommender-part2.md

 ### Instructions for adding tests

-1. Go back to your EventRecommender file where User, Event, and EventRecommnder classes are defined, refamiliarize yourself with what you did here.
+1. Go back to your EventRecommender file where User, Event, and EventRecommnder classes are defined, and refamiliarize yourself with what you did here.
 We will be adding *Jasmine tests* for each function defined in your EventRecommender.
 In the bottom of this file, add the line: `module.exports = EventRecommender;`
 2. Run `npm install jasmine -g` (it will install Jasmine globally)
 3. In your project root, run `jasmine init` (it will initialize Jasmine in your project, creates `jasmine.json` with Jasmine settings)
 4. In the new `spec` folder created after you ran `jasmine init`, make a new file called `EventRecommenderSpec.js` and copy the code from [this file](https://github.com/Techtonica/curriculum/blob/master/javascript/EventRecommenderSpec.js) into it.
-The only JavaScript file Jasmine should look at is your original JavaScript file.
-(You don't have to test your jQuery scripts in this exercise.)
+The only JavaScript file Jasmine should look at is your original JavaScript file (You don't have to test your jQuery scripts in this exercise).
 5. In your project root, run `jasmine` (it will start your tests).
 6. You will fail a lot of them, but it is your responsiblitiy to fix them.
 Every time you fail one, debug it and run `jasmine` again to check your tests.
-This might take a while but is good practice for debugging both your tests and your code.
+This might take a while but is a good practice for debugging both your tests and your code.
 7. When you get the existing tests working, add tests for `findEventsByDate` and `findEventsByCategory`
 8. Add at least one more test of your choice.
 What else could be useful to test in your code?